Kerstin08/minimal-mistakes/_pages/resume.md

 Game Developer equipped with knowledge about developing game projects in both Unity and Unreal.
-Further experience in engine development including physics and graphics programming as well as developing AR/VR applications and deep learning for geometry processing and computer vision.
+Further experience in engine development including physics and graphics programming as well as developing AR/VR applications, deep learning for geometry processing and computer vision.
 <br />
 <br />